orestislampridis/X-SPELLS/README.md

 # X-SPELLS

-XSPELLS - eXplaining Sentiment Prediction by generating ExempLars in the Latent Space
+<h4>XSPELLS - eXplaining Sentiment Prediction by generating ExempLars in the Latent Space</h4>

 Explaining Sentiment Classification with Synthetic Exemplars and Counter-Exemplars